layer5io/docs/content/en/meshmap/designer/export-designs/_index.md

 Exporting your design as a design file provides you with a YAML file representing the current snapshot of your design.
 This file can be used for offline sharing, backup, or later import.

+## Exporting as an OCI Image

+Exporting your design as an OCI image allows you to package your design as a container image.
+This image can be shared, stored, or retrieved from any container registry, like Docker Hub.

+## Exporting as a PNG Image

+Exporting your design as a PNG image provides you with a visual snapshot of your design.
+This image can be shared, embedded, or used in presentations.

 ## Exporting as the Unmodified Source

 If your design was generated from a source like HelmChart, Kubernetes manifest, or a previous design file, exporting it as an unmodified source will give you the original source file.